Jackie Gibbons: Brentford

 Gibbons became manager of Second Division club Brentford in February 1949, taking over from Harry Curtis, the most successful manager in the club's history.
 Gibbons had been groomed to succeed Curtis at the helm.
 In March 1949, Gibbons brought former Bradford Park Avenue teammate and future England manager Ron Greenwood to the club he supported as a boy and later named him captain.
 In February 1951, Gibbons brought football analyst Charles Reep to Griffin Park on a part-time basis until the end of the 1950–51 season.
 Reep helped improve the team's goals-to-games ratio, which saved them from relegation.

 Gibbons managed Brentford until the end of the 1951–52 season, making three consecutive top 10 finishes in the Second Division, but he found himself at odds with the club's board during a difficult time financially for the Bees.
 A falling out with star wing halves Jimmy Hill and Ron Greenwood towards the end of 1951 saw the Bees' form tail off, with the club finishing the 1951–52 season in 10th place, after challenging for promotion in mid-season.
 Gibbons resigned in August 1952 and was replaced by his assistant, Jimmy Bain.

 Daring Club Bruxelles

 Gibbons took over as manager of Belgian club Daring Club Bruxelles in 1953 and won the 1954–55 Second Division championship with the club.

 Israel

 Gibbons took charge of the Israel national football team in 1956.
 His tenure began with a 7–1 aggregate defeat over two legs to the Soviet Union in qualifying for the 1956 Summer Olympics.
-In September 1956, Gibbons presided over Israel's campaign in the inaugural AFC Asian Cup, defeating Hong Kong and South Vietnam on the way to finishing as runners-up to South Korea.
+In September 1956, Gibbons presided over Israel's inaugural AFC Asian Cup campaign, defeating Hong Kong and South Vietnam on the way to finishing as runners-up to South Korea.
 After leaving the job, Gibbons stayed on in Israel to manage Liga Leumit club Hapoel Petah Tikva and guided the club to a runners-up finish in the 1956–57 season.
 After a spell coaching in Australia, he returned to Israel to manage Hapoel Jerusalem between 1961 and 1963.